ivylikethevine/saffron/README.md

 ###### Env Files
 This project has two types of .env files:
 1. .env - this type is natively loaded by dockge, allowing for WEBUI editing + templating for paths.
 This is the place that VPN credentials, etc. should be stored since they will not be committed.
+    - if stacks throw errors about undefined variables, make sure to define those variables in the .env for that stack.
+    - **.env files will have to be defined on ALL nodes where saffron is deployed**
 2. general.env - this holds basic configurations for each container to work and should be changed with caution.
 They are not available in the Dockge WEBUI